Scott Dixon: 2021–present

 Dixon started the 2021 championship by finishing third at Barber and St. Petersburg.
 He started third for the first race of the Genesys 300 doubleheader at Texas, leading 206 of 212 laps in his first and only victory of the year to take the championship lead and surpass Foyt's record of winning a race in the most seasons during his 19th season.
 Dixon took two pole positions in the second Genesys 300 round and the Indianapolis 500 but lost the championship lead to teammate Álex Palou after finishing seventeenth in the latter event.
 He took three more podiums and four top-tens and was fourth in the final season standings with 481 points.

-He finished in the top ten in each of the first five races of the 2022 season, with a best result of fifth place at Texas.
+Dixon finished in the top ten in each of the first five races of the 2022 season, with a best result of fifth place at Texas.
 He qualified on pole for the fifth time in the Indianapolis 500.
 Dixon led 95 laps but failed to win the race due to a drive-through penalty for overspeeding by 1 mph in the pit lane following his final pit stop.
 Four races later, he started second in the Honda Indy Toronto and led 40 laps to claim his fourth Toronto victory.
 Dixon won the Big Machine Music City Grand Prix four races later on the streets of downtown Nashville.
 He was one of five drivers mathematically eligible to win the championship heading into the season finale, the Firestone Grand Prix of Monterey at Laguna Seca.
 A lack of speed in the race restricted him to twelfth and he was fourth in the championship standings with 521 points.

 Dixon started the 2023 season improving his performance in qualifying from the year before, and securing a third position at St. Petersburg and top ten finishes in the three of the next four races as a result of a byproduct of an engineering and strategy team reshuffle.
 A rare retirement following contact with Pato O'Ward at Long Beach put Dixon in a deficit for championship points.
 After Dixon and his crew began developing more and he and his timing team began understanding their own needs, Dixon's results improved.
 He extended his record streak of consecutive seasons with at least one race victory to nineteen by winning the Gallagher Grand Prix while on an alternative strategy following a first-lap spin; he also surpassed Kanaan's record of consecutive IndyCar starts in the same race.
 Dixon then led 82 laps of the following Bommarito Automotive Group 500 to win and become teammate Palou's only championship rival after Newgarden crashed.
 He was mathematically eliminated from title contention after finishing third at the BitNile.com Grand Prix of Portland, which Palou won, but he did secure second in the Drivers' Championship.
 He overcame a drive-through penalty for contact on the first lap to end the season with a victory in the Firestone Grand Prix of Monterey.